akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 In the weeks that followed, Godfrey became a familiar sight at Stanwey.
 He came when he could—a day here, an afternoon there—always on horseback, always alone.
 He did not announce himself; he simply appeared and waited until a servant noticed him.

 At first, Beatrice felt very strange and did not quite know what to do with him.
 He was not like the other men her father had brought before her.
 He did not boast of his lands or press gifts upon her.
 He asked to be shown the manor, and when she showed him, he listened.
 He asked about the crops, the tenants, the forest boundaries.
 He asked about her father’s health, and when she told him, he nodded and said nothing more.
-A king's son?
+A king’s son?

 He helped where help was needed.
 The goose pen had a loose hinge; he mended it without being asked.
 The reeve’s cart had a broken wheel; Godfrey helped him lift it, getting dust and grease on his fine tunic.
 Beatrice found him in the yard one afternoon, stacking firewood with Harold’s reeve, his sleeves rolled up, his hands rough with splinters.